New report details missed chances to stop Uvalde shooting

 A lawyer for Arredondo and a spokeswoman for the Uvalde city police department did not immediately respond to requests for comment.
 Arredondo is on leave from his job with the Uvalde Consolidated Independent School District and resigned from his position as a city councilor last week.

 Public leaders, including Texas Gov. Greg Abbott, initially praised the police response in Uvalde.
 Abbott said officers reacted quickly and ran toward the gunfire with “amazing courage” to take out the killer, thereby saving lives.
 He later said he was misled.
+In the days and weeks after the shooting, authorities gave conflicting and incorrect accounts of what happened.
+The fallout has driven recriminations and rifts between local at state authorities.
+On Tuesday, Uvalde Mayor Don McLaughlin and state Sen. Roland Gutierrez released a letter asking Abbott to move administration of a victims relief fund from the local prosecutor’s office to the Texas Department of Emergency Management.
+They wrote that they’ve received numerous complaints about District Attorney Christina Mitchell Busbee, “including the failure to timely deliver victim’s compensation resources to those in need.″

 Bleiberg reported from Dallas.